Paula Boddington

 2001: A Space Odyssey

-The best books on Ethics for Artificial Intelligence, recommended by Paula Boddington
+Ethics for Artificial Intelligence Books, recommended by Paula Boddington

-The best books on Ethics for Artificial Intelligence, recommended by Paula Boddington
+Ethics for Artificial Intelligence Books, recommended by Paula Boddington

-Advances in artificial intelligence pose a myriad of ethical questions, but the most incisive thinking on this subject says more about humans than it does about machines, says Paula Boddington, Oxford academic and author of Towards a Code of Ethics for Artificial Intelligence.
+Advances in artificial intelligence pose a myriad of ethical questions, but the most incisive thinking on this subject says more about humans than it does about machines, says Paula Boddington, philosopher and author of a recent AI ethics textbook.
+We first spoke to Paula in 2017—a long time ago in a fast-moving field.
+This week we caught up with her to find out what’s happened since then and which new books have taken the conversation over ethics and AI further.